collective/mr.bob/docs/source/templateauthor.rst

 ***************

-Much like the :ref:`post-render-hook` example above, you can use ``pre_render`` variable in your ``.mrbob.ini`` to specify a funtion to call before rendering starts.
+Much like the :ref:`post-render-hook` example above, you can use ``pre_render`` variable in your ``.mrbob.ini`` to specify a function to call before rendering starts.

 .. code-block:: ini